FAQ

 All family dynamics are different with respect to current pets.
 This will need to be something you address with one of our trainers.

-One of the requirements for our program is a letter from your medical team.
+One of the requirements for our program is a form completed by your medical team.
 We need to ensure that having a service dog is part of your treatment plan.
 Most other organizations require this as well and it could be requested when traveling by plane.

 All Semper K9 Service Dogs are required to meet all ADA requirements.
 This includes but is not limited to AKC Canine Good Citizen, Public Access certification and Task Training.
-As a founding member organization of the Association of Service Dog Providers for Military Veterans, we also adhere to their national standards.
+As a founding member organization of the Association of Service Dog Providers, we also adhere to their national training standards.

 We encourage anyone eligible for a service dog to apply.
 However, receiving and working with a service dog ultimately is a personal decision for the individual.
 Please speak with your medical team about the goals of your treatment plan.